NEONScience/NEON-Data-Skills/tutorials/R/soils/soil-microbe-biomass/soil-microbe-biomass-drivers.md

 * `check.size`: should this function prompt the user with an estimated download size?
 Set to `FALSE` here for ease of processing as a script, but good to leave as default `TRUE` when downloading a dataset for the first time.
 * `token`: Your NEON API token

 Since microbial biomass is only measured a few times per year in ten plots the amount of data is relatively small so we'll download all available data by not specifying start and end dates.
-Refer to the <a href="https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities_0.pdf" target="_blank">cheat sheet</a> for the `neonUtilities` package for more details if desired.
+Refer to the <a href="https://github.com/NEONScience/NEON-utilities/blob/main/cheat-sheet-neonUtilities.pdf" target="_blank">cheat sheet</a>
+for more details on the `neonUtilities` package.

     microb <- loadByProduct(dpID = "DP1.10104.001",